cs3org/reva/pkg/reconciliation/README.md

 log_file = "/var/log/revad/reconciliation-orphan.log"

 [serverless.services.reconciliation.shallow]
-schedule = "@weekly"
-dry_run  = true
-log_file = "/var/log/revad/reconciliation-shallow.log"
+schedule = "never"       # or a cadence, on-demand runs work either way dry_run  = true log_file = "/var/log/revad/reconciliation-shallow.log"
 ```

-A job runs only if it is listed in `jobs`, and every listed job needs a
+A job runs only if it is listed in `jobs`. `orphan` needs a `schedule`; on
+`shallow` it is optional and also takes `never`, since that job can be triggered
-`schedule`. `log_file` defaults to the path shown above for each, and both
+on demand whether or not it has a cadence. `log_file` defaults to the path shown
-drivers default to `sql`, so all four keys above the service user can be
+above for each, and both drivers default to `sql`, so all four keys above the
-omitted.
+service user can be omitted.

 The drivers take their configuration from
 `[serverless.services.reconciliation.share_drivers.<name>]` and